 College life is full of surprises, but making sure you’re prepared for an accident or health emergency is just one way you can stay ahead of the game.
 Student health insurance can mean the difference between owing thousands in health care charges, so if you’re uninsured or unsure of your options, it’s important to do some research.

 Student health insurance is simply a health insurance plan that covers students.
-There are a variety of student health insurance options available to choose from, depending on your specific situation.
+There are a variety of health insurance for college students available to choose from, depending on your specific situation.
 Not only will you want health insurance so you can save money and check in on your health, but you’ll also be able to avoid the tax penalty that’s charged to individuals who are not insured.

 If you’re a student, you can be covered under one of the following plans: